 The workshop organizers recognize that certain product categories such as medical devices and foods contact materials already have a great deal of guidance and practice associated them.
 The organizers hope to address in particular those categories where frameworks are currently less developed or non-existing.
 These will include; electric/electronic equipment and appliances, household and personal care products, home improvement products, air fresheners, clothes/fabrics/textiles, furniture, toys, 3D-printing materials, recyclates.

-Registration and Call for Abstracts/Presentations
+Call for Abstracts/Presentations

 Join our mailing list to ensure that you receive the latest communications about The Toxicology Forum.